pyinstaller/pyinstaller/doc/hooks.rst

 when your package changes.
 Thus your package's users don't need to wait until PyInstaller might catch up with these changes.
+If both PyInstaller and your package provide hooks for some module, your package's hooks take precedence, but can still be overridden by the command line option :option:`--additional-hooks-dir`.

 You can tell PyInstaller about the additional hooks